gitrsi/cyberops.zone/resources/Cyber Threat Intelligence/CTI_Strategy.md

 ### Tactical CTI

-> “What signs of compromise should we monitor for right now?”
+> :bulb: “What signs of compromise should we monitor for right now?”

 Tactical CTI focuses on short-term, actionable intelligence about the methods and artifacts used by threat actors — typically expressed as Indicators of Compromise (IOCs) and detection signatures.
 Its primary goal is to support detection, alerting, and blocking in real-time security operations.